-Miami's Beleaguered Metrorail Gets a Real-Time Report Card
+Watch Miami's Beleaguered Metrorail Fall Behind Schedule In Real Time

 “This is a way to hold the administration accountable,” Marta Viciedo, the co-director of TransitAlliance, said.

-Like so many urban transit systems in the U.S., Metrorail, which opened in the 1980s and is now serving around 70,000 daily riders on an average weekday, has been experiencing a steady state of decline.
-Most of its cars, which travel north to Miami International Airport and Hialeah and south to Dadeland, are so “vintage” that the county has had trouble finding replacement parts.
+Like so many urban transit systems in the U.S., Metrorail, which opened in the 1980s and now serves around 70,000 riders on an average weekday, has been experiencing a steady state of decline.
+Most of its cars, which travel north to Miami International Airport and Hialeah and south to Dadeland, are so “vintage” that the county has had trouble finding replacement parts, according to the Miami Herald.

 Thanks to a shortage of functional trains, and a slimmed budget brought about by lower fare revenues and a sales tax decline, the two-line system has suffered acutely in recent years.
 In March 2017, county commissioners cut service hours and spread out scheduled wait-times between trains from five to seven-and-a-half minutes.